 The themed room isn’t the only reason you want a wand at Great Wolf Lodge.
 There’s also this really fun interactive game called MagiQuest, where your kids use the wand at different stations throughout the resort to complete a series of interactive adventures.

-Here’s the thing, though: you can use the wand on multiple trips.
-So bring one from a past trip or borrow a wand from a friend that’s been to Great Wolf Lodge before.
+Here's the thing, though: you can use the wand on multiple trips.
+So bring one from a past trip or borrow a wand from a friend who's been to Great Wolf Lodge before.
 Each borrowed wand can save you $19.99 – $24.99 per kid.
-If you bring your wand back to reuse you’ll still need to purchase new adventures.
+If you bring your wand back to reuse you'll still need to purchase new adventures.

-TIP: You also don’t necessarily have to get a wand for each kid.
-They can take turns at stops along the way and still get the full experience.
+TIP: You also don't necessarily have to get a wand for each kid.
+They can take turns at stops along the way and still get the full experience

-Make sure you prepare yourself (and the kids) for limits when it comes to how many “extras” you purchase.
-Or set a budget for how much you’ll spend total or per day.
+Make sure you prepare yourself (and the kids) for limits when it comes to how many "extras" you purchase.
+Or set a budget for how much you'll spend in total or per day.

 Another example?
 During the nighttime activities, there are light-up bubble wands galore for sale.
 Your heart is gonna drop when you hear the price.
 It’s $35 – $45.

 I know.
-It’s ridiculous.
-Luckily, you can help your kids feel like they’re missing absolutely nothing by purchasing your own bubble wands on Amazon before you go — like many guests do!
-Be sure to pack a mini screwdriver, extra bubble juice, and plenty of backup batteries —they’ll go through them fast!
+It's ridiculous.
+Luckily, you can help your kids feel like they're missing absolutely nothing by purchasing your own bubble wands on Amazon before you go — like many guests do.
+Be sure to pack a mini screwdriver, extra bubble juice, and plenty of backup batteries —they'll go through them fast!

-10. Run the numbers on the Paw Pass.
+11. Run the numbers on the Paw Pass.

 Most people are going to tell you the Paw Pass isn’t worth it.
 There are three different levels ranging from $59.99 – $79.99, depending on how many extra things you want to do.